AcroMedia/commerce_wishlist/README.md

     * Limited sharing with a passcode MAY be enabled.
   * As a **customer**, I will see products from my wishlist(s) in a block underneath the cart.
 * **Administrators**
-  * As an **administrator**, I can mark line item fields to be included as customer-editable on wishlists.
+  * As an **administrator**, I can mark order item fields to be included as customer-editable on wishlists.
   * As an **administrator**, I can choose which order types are treated as wishlists.
   * As an **administrator**, I can add a link to the menu system that links to a customer's wishlist.
     * The link MUST be used as a menu link token in the form of `<wishlist-dashboard>`